SureshKumar107/saas-app/README.md

 npm

 1. Clone the Repository
-bash
-Copy
-Edit
 git clone https://github.com/SureshKumar107/saas-app.git
 cd saas-app

-2. Install Dependencies
+3. Install Dependencies
-bash
-Copy
-Edit
 npm install

-3. Configure Environment Variables
+5. Configure Environment Variables
 Create a .env file in the root of your project and add the following:

-env
-Copy
-Edit
 # Sentry
 SENTRY_AUTH_TOKEN=